 11. Boogie boarding in Playa Langosta

-The beach can get quite crowded during peak season but is a serene place to be at during low months like May.
+The beach can get quite crowded during peak season but is a serene place during low months like May.

 Surfing may be the most popular water activity to do in Playa Langosta, but this sport may just be intimidating to some beginners.
-Boogie boarding, on the other hand, allows you to ride the waves comfortably and easily with the use of your bodyboard.
+On the other hand, Boogie boarding allows you to ride the waves comfortably and easily with the use of your bodyboard.

 While in Playa Langosta, consider other relaxing beach activities after you go boogie boarding.
 The place is perfect for a short beach walk as you wait for the sun to set.